Rail transport in Saudi Arabia: History

-Modern railways were introduced in Saudi Arabia after World War II, to facilitate the transport of goods for the Arabian American Oil Company, or Aramco (now Saudi Aramco), from ports located on the coast of the Persian Gulf to warehouses in Dhahran.
+Modern railways were introduced in Saudi Arabia after World War II to transport goods for the Arabian American Oil Company, or Aramco (now Saudi Aramco), from ports on the Persian Gulf coast to warehouses in Dhahran.
 Construction began in September 1947, and the first line was inaugurated on 20 October 1951.
-Several development projects have been completed since then, including an extension of the line to Riyadh, construction of several passenger terminals, and the opening of a dry port in Riyadh.
+Subsequent development projects included extending the line to Riyadh, building several passenger terminals, and opening a dry port in Riyadh.